smartyguy1/obsidian/Python/Raise keyword.md

-In Python, the `raise` statement is used to **manually trigger an exception**.
+In Python, the `raise` statement is used to **manually trigger an [[Files and Exceptions|exception]]**.
 It allows you to interrupt the normal flow of your program and indicate that something went wrong.
 You can use `raise` with or without specifying a particular exception.

 ### Basic Syntax